Richard Jordan: Career

 Jordan's last film to be released was Gettysburg (1993), filmed during the summer of 1992.
 He portrayed Brig.
 Gen. Lewis "Lo" Armistead, one of the Confederate officers who took part in Pickett's Charge at the battle of Gettysburg.
 Producer-director Ronald F. Maxwell dedicated the film to Jordan and to author Michael Shaara, whose novel The Killer Angels (1974) had been adapted for the film.

 Personal life

-Jordan's daughter Nina Jordan was born in 1964 during his 1964–1972 marriage to actress Kathleen Widdoes.
-Nina played Robert's daughter in the film Old Boyfriends.
-His son Robert Hand Jordan was born in 1983 during his nine-year relationship with actress Blair Brown.
-At the time of his death, Jordan was in a relationship with actress Marcia Cross.
+Jordan married actress Kathleen Widdoes in 1964, but they divorced in 1972.
+Their daughter Nina Jordan (1964-2026) played Richard's daughter in the film Old Boyfriends.
+His son Robert Hand Jordan was born in 1983, during his nine-year relationship with actress Blair Brown.
+At the time of his death, Jordan was in a relationship with actress Marcia Cross, twenty-five years his junior.

 Death

 By 1993, Jordan's health began to fail and he was diagnosed with a brain tumor.
 Cast as Dr. Charles Nichols, he was filming The Fugitive in April 1993 when his illness forced him to withdraw.
 He was replaced by Jeroen Krabbé.
 He died on August 30, 1993, at the age of 56, cared for by his daughter Nina and his companion, Marcia Cross.

 A memorial in Jordan's honor was held at the Mark Taper Forum in Los Angeles on October 8, 1993, the day Gettysburg was released.